Skip to main content

 One of the most iconic stage pieces of the 20th century, Einstein on the Beach is widely credited as one of the greatest artistic achievements of that century.

 This rarely performed work launched its director Robert Wilson and composer Philip Glass to international success.
 It premiered on July 25, 1976, at the Théâtre Municipal in Avignon, France, as part of the Avignon Festival.
-It was performed by the Philip Glass Ensemble and presented by the Byrd Hoffmann Foundation.
-It subsequently toured to Venice, Paris (where it received rave reviews and international acclaim), Hamburg, Belgrade, Brussels and Rotterdam.
+The score was performed by the Philip Glass Ensemble and was presented by Robert Wilson’s Byrd Hoffmann Foundation.
+It subsequently toured to Venice and Paris (where it received rave reviews and international acclaim), as well as Hamburg, Belgrade, Brussels and Rotterdam.

-At the request of New York’s Metropolitan Opera, the production traveled to New York, where, in November 1976, it received two, command, sold-out performances, making it the Met’s first presentation of a “contemporary opera” It remains one of their greatest masterpieces.
+After seeing the production in Rotterdam, New York’s Metropolitan Opera arranged to follow up the European tour by presenting it in New York.
+The production traveled to New York, where, in November 1976, it received two command, sold out performances, making it the Met’s first presentation of a “contemporary opera,” and establishing both their national reputations.

 Composition and Performance History